Nonprofit Business Model

-In a recent TED Talk, Pallotta contends that nonprofit business models should leverage the same business model tools and strategies as the for profit industry.
-The reasoning supporting this conclusion is that NPO’s need to become more competitive to recruit top talent, create competitive advantage, and generate additive values that are wanted by the customers (but often available in the individual NPO).
+In a recent TED Talk, Pallotta contends that nonprofit business models should use the same business model tools.
+They should also employ the same strategies as the for profit industry.
+The reasoning supporting this conclusion is that NPO’s need to become more competitive to recruit top talent.
+They should create competitive advantage and generate additive values.
+These values are wanted by the customers but often available in the individual NPO.

 Additive Values